irisarbogast99/personal_website/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: PhD Applicant in Economics for Fall 2023
+role: Economics PhD Student

 # Organizations/Affiliations
 organizations:
-- name: Federal Reserve Bank of St. Louis
+- name: University of Chicago
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Iris Arbogast is a Senior Research Associate at the Federal Reserve Bank of St. Louis.
-She is applying for PhD programs in Economics to start in Fall 2023.
+bio: Iris Arbogast is a PhD student in Economics at the University of Chicago.

-interests:
-- Health economics
-- Labor economics
-- Public economics

 education: